-At present, several major investment studies (MIS) are underway or completed in Texas that consider some form of managed lanes within upgraded urban freeway sections.
-These studies include the following:
+At present, several major investment studies (MIS) are under way or completed in Texas that consider some form of managed lanes within upgraded urban freeway sections.
+These studies include, but are not limited to, the following:

 - Northwest Freeway (US 290) in Houston,

 - Northeast Corridor (IH-35) in San Antonio,

 - SH 121/114 in Fort Worth,

 - Loop 1/US 183 in Austin, and

 - IH-35 in Waco.